-Ridemax – If you do go to Disneyland/California Adventure I highly recommend you purchase Ridemax software to optimize your experience.
+If you do go to Disneyland/California Adventure I highly recommend you purchase Ridemax software to optimize your experience.
 It’s $14.95 for a 90 day subscription or a full year for $24.95.
 They also have it available for Disneyworld for $16.95 for 90 days and $26.95 for the year.
 The software is also mobile friendly.

 The software allows you to plan and schedule your day.
-The software only works for the rides and not the shows.
+It only works for the rides and not the shows.
 If you want to schedule the shows in your plan, you will just need to place them in your plan as breaks.
 This software tells you when to be at which ride and how long you will be there.
 It was pretty close to what it said and made the day go much smoother.
 There are even tips as to which line to go to on a ride when it divides.
 You can also select to have a runner pick up fast passes or get them as a group.

-Bring back pack – you simply must bring a back pack with you to carry snacks and small bottles of water that you can refill at the park ( we used the 12 oz size).
+You simply must bring a back pack with you to carry snacks and small bottles of water that you can refill at the park ( we used the 12 oz size).
 I also included a frozen Capri Sun.
 It helped keep the waters cold and was a great drink for my daughter later in the day.

 You can save a little by purchasing kids meals.
 They come with a good amount of food and are well rounded meals.
 We purchased a meal at the Plaza Inn on Main Street by the Tomorrowland entrance that included a drumstick, mashed potatoes with gravy, green beans, a package of apple slices, and a drink for $6.99.